all-birds birds

 House Sparrow (Passer Domesticus)

-Females and the young do not have the black throat and they are a grayish color below.
+House Sparrow male & femaleFemales, and the young do not have the black throat, and they are a grayish color below.

-House Sparrows are often seen in large flocks, which will roost in evergreens or other bushes.
-The flocks will often include finches, especially in autumn or winter.
+House sparrows are often seen in large flocks, which will roost in evergreens or other bushes.
+The flocks will often include house finches, especially in autumn or winter.

 Range and Habitat

-House Sparrows range across North America and can be found in cities, farmlands or in the country.
-They live mostly where we humans live.
+House sparrows range across North America and can be found in cities, farmlands or in the country, forming into large flocks.
+They live mostly where humans live.
 It is estimated that the population is around 150,000,000 birds.
 The numbers get lower each year.

 Breeding and NestingHouse Sparrow egg